krishna-devel/uproject/kdtree/README.md

     $ docker run -v <PATH_TO_TEST_DATASETS>:/kdtree/data -it kykamath/ubuntu_14_04:uber_project
     ```

-  Replace `PATH_TO_TEST`DATASETS` with the location of the folder containing the datasets agains which you want to
+  Replace `PATH_TO_TEST_DATASETS` with the location of the folder containing the datasets with which you want to
-  this kd-tree code.
-If you just want to run the code against some of the test datasets I have included then just
+  test the kd-tree code.
+If you just want to run the code against some of the test datasets I have included then
   running this command is sufficient:

     ```